bbehling/pe_assessment/README.md

 - Support dynamic data display instead of hard coded
   - Iterate over all keys and pretty format JSON in popups instead of specifying the keys
 - Prettify the Attribute Data
+  - Remove brackets and braces
+  - Work with UX and client to determine the best display for this data
 - Data Enrichment
   - Determine with the product's client, which hourly data from the incident we want to join with the weather
     - event_closed, event_opened, first_unit_arrived, first_unit_dispatched, or first_unit_enroute